feugy/melodie/README.md

 - [ ] system notification on next track
 - [ ] block power save
 - [ ] system tray integration

+## History

+- Started with a search engine (FlexSearch) to store tracks, and serialized JS lists for albums & artists.
+  Altough very performant (50s to index the whole music library), the memory footprint is heavy (700Mo) since FlexSearch is loading entire indices in memory
+- Moved to sqlite3 denormalized tables